 Simplicity, however, doesn’t take anything from the impressive presentation.
-The website is built with an idea to give visitors a taste of what it’s like to own the revolutionary notebook.
+The website is built with the idea to give visitors a taste of what it’s like to own the revolutionary notebook.

 The real focus is on what you can draw, write, or scribble in this eternal stationery.
 Through the lens of this website, Nuka writes its story and offers you the tools to tell your own.

 Besides the initial wow factor, the choice of font and design elements are the epitome of minimalistic, because it’s not the center of the story.
 You are.

 7. Jessy Grossi by Cosmos Studio

 - Cursor effect

 Jessy Grossi is a marketing expert from Paris helping EdTech & B2B SaaS startups grow.
 To properly “light up" his online portfolio, Cosmos Studio opted for a minimalist single-page layout that literally glows with animated elements.

 The agency created an interesting and conceptual website, aiming to reflect his approach and business expertise.

 Jessy Grossi’s website admirably balances impressive visual appeal with copy-heavy bits of content, using animation and interaction both to highlight important details and engage visitors.
 Cosmos studio also added an interesting take on dark/light mode switching.
 Pressing and holding the conveniently placed button flips the website colors, painting it with a sepia-like filter.

 This choice caters to both millennial audiences that prefer the dark mode and older generations that likely favor the more “newspaper-like” aesthetics.